Dutch language: Americas

+Now-extinct Dutch-based creole languages were formerly spoken in the Virgin Islands and Guyana (Negerhollands, Berbice Dutch creole, Skepi Dutch creole).

 In the United States, a now extinct dialect of Dutch, Jersey Dutch, spoken by descendants of 17th-century Dutch settlers in Bergen and Passaic counties, was still spoken as late as 1921.
 Other Dutch-based creole languages once spoken in the Americas include Mohawk Dutch (in Albany, New York), Berbice (in Guyana), Skepi (in Essequibo, Guyana) and Negerhollands (in the United States Virgin Islands).
 Pennsylvania Dutch is not a member of the set of Dutch dialects and is less misleadingly called Pennsylvania German.

 Martin Van Buren, the eighth President of the United States, spoke Dutch natively and is the only U.S. president whose first language was not English.
 Dutch prevailed for many generations as the dominant language in parts of New York along the Hudson River.
 Another famous American born in this region who spoke Dutch as a first language was Sojourner Truth.

 According to the 2000 United States census, 150,396 people spoke Dutch at home, while according to the 2006 Canadian census, this number reaches 160,000 Dutch speakers.
 At an academic level, 20 universities offer Dutch studies in the United States.
 In Canada, Dutch is the fourth most spoken language by farmers, after English, French and German, and the fifth most spoken non-official language overall (by 0.6% of Canadians).

 Africa

 The largest legacy of the Dutch language lies in South Africa, which attracted large numbers of Dutch, Flemish and other northwest European farmer (in Dutch, boer) settlers, all of whom were quickly assimilated.
 The long isolation from the rest of the Dutch-speaking world made the Dutch as spoken in Southern Africa evolve into what is now Afrikaans.
 In 1876, the first Afrikaans newspaper called Die Afrikaanse Patriot was published in the Cape Colony.

 European Dutch remained the literary language until the start of the 1920s, when under pressure of Afrikaner nationalism the local "African" Dutch was preferred over the written, European-based standard.
 In 1925, section 137 of the 1909 constitution of the Union of South Africa was amended by Act 8 of 1925, stating "the word Dutch in article 137 ... is hereby declared to include Afrikaans".
 The constitution of 1983 only listed English and Afrikaans as official languages.
-It is estimated that between 90% to 95% of Afrikaans vocabulary is ultimately of Dutch origin.
+It is estimated that between 90% and 95% of Afrikaans vocabulary is ultimately of Dutch origin.